Managing returns from parental leave: A guide for NZ employers

 What constitutes appropriate facilities

-Breastfeeding facilities don't need to be elaborate but should include:
+Breastfeeding facilities don't need to be elaborate, but should include:

 • A clean, private space with a door that locks (not a toilet)